 What To Do If You Are Injured In A Car Accident

-If you are involved in a car accident, it’s important to seek medical attention as soon as possible.
+If you sustain an injury in a car accident, it’s important to seek medical attention within the first 48 hours following the crash.

 In 2017, there were more than 120,000 traffic crashes in Pennsylvania, resulting in upwards of 80,000 injuries!

 Even minor automobile accidents can lead to serious injuries – some of which are not immediately noticeable.
 If you’re involved in a crash, and your condition is not life-threatening, skip the long waits and high prices of the ER and head right to Liberty Urgent Care.
 Our friendly and talented medical providers are here for you 7 days a week, with no appointment necessary.

 We’ll get you right in for a comprehensive physical exam to check for potential injuries.
 And with onsite X-rays, we’re able to quickly diagnose and treat common accident-related injuries, such as:

 - Broken Bones (Fractures)

 - Cuts and Lacerations

 - Seat Belt Injuries